The Best and Worst: Protein and Nutrition Bars

-Ingredients: Organic Cashew Butter, Organic Dates, Organic Agave Nectar, Organic Brown Rice Protein, Organic Dark Chocolate Chips – Non-Dairy (Organic Evaporated Cane Juice, Organic Chocolate Liquor, Organic Cocoa Butter, Non-GMO Soy Lecithin), Organic Bio Sprouts – Quinoa, Organic Bio SproutsTM
+Ingredients: Organic Cashew Butter, Organic Dates, Organic Tapioca, Organic Protein Blend (Organic Pea Protein, Organic Pumpkin Protein), Organic Dark Chocolate Chips – Non-Dairy (Organic Evaporated Cane Sugar, Organic Cocoa Butter, Organic Chocolate Liquor, Organic Vanilla), Organic Bio Sprouts – Quinoa, Organic Bio SproutsTM

 * These bars have a bit more sugar, so you may even consider their kids line that offers flavors such as apple cinnamon and cherry pie that have less calories and sugar.

-Ingredients: Organic Almond Butter, Organic Dates, Organic Premium Blue Agave Nectar, Organic Brown Rice Protein, Organic BiodynamicTM (Demeter) Raisins, Organic Bio SproutsTM – Flax, Organic Bio SproutsTM – Quinoa, Organic Wheat Grass Juice Powder, Organic Barley Grass Juice Powder, Organic Sesame Seeds, Organic Spirulina, Organic Blueberry, Organic Raspberry, Organic Broccoli Sprouts, Organic Beet Juice, Organic Carrot Juice.
+Ingredients: Organic Almond Butter, Organic Dates, Organic Tapioca Syrup, Organic Protein Blend (Organic Pea Protein, Organic Pumpkin Protein), Organic BiodynamicTM (Demeter) Raisins, Organic Bio SproutsTM – Flax, Organic Bio SproutsTM – Quinoa, Organic Wheat Grass Juice Powder, Organic Barley Grass Juice Powder, Organic Sesame Seeds, Organic Spirulina, Organic Blueberry, Organic Raspberry, Organic Broccoli Sprouts, Organic Beet Juice, Organic Carrot Juice.